czepluch/ethereum-vault-connector/assertions/invariants.md

 "A vault operation cannot make a healthy account unhealthy"
 ```

-**In Plain English:**
-"A vault operation cannot make a healthy account unhealthy"

 ### What This Protects Against

 - **Unauthorized account liquidation** - Prevents vault operations from making accounts vulnerable to liquidation